NDV-HXP-S: Development

 Its development was coordinated by the PATH Center for Vaccine Innovation and Access, and UT Austin and ISMMS have arranged royalty-free licensing agreements with labs and corporations in 80 countries.
 McLellan has noted that "the share of vaccines ['low- and middle-income countries' have] received so far is terrible".

 Clinical trials

 As of December 2021, NDV-HXP-S is undergoing clinical trials in humans in at least four countries.
 In Brazil, on March 26, 2021, the Butantan Institute announced it would seek to begin clinical trials.
 Mexico-based Avimex plans to create an intranasal spray version of the vaccine.
 In Thailand the Government Pharmaceutical Organization is conducting a trial in coordination with Mahidol University.
 Reflecting the freedom offered by the ease of the manufacturing process, Thai health minister Anutin Charnvirakul referred to the vaccine as "produced by Thai people for Thai people".
 A phase II study has been completed in Vietnam, but the phase III study has been discontinued due to shortage of unvaccinated volunteers.

+The Butantan trials were discontinued at phase II in late 2023 due to lack of efficacy.